avestech/ggcmaps.github.io/CONTRIBUTING.md

 #### Mac

 If you prefer the command line over an application then getting Sass set up is a fairly quick process.
 Sass has a Ruby dependency but if you're using a Mac, congratulations, Ruby comes pre-installed.
-In your terminal run `gem install sass`.
-If you get and error message then you will likely need to use `sudo` which will look like this `sudo gem install sass`
+In your terminal run `gem install sass -v 3.4`.
+If you get and error message then you will likely need to use `sudo` which will look like this `sudo gem install sass -v 3.4`

 ### Setting Up Compass